-¶ 1 Following a jury trial in the circuit court of Cook County, defendant Anthony Fields was convicted of armed robbery (720 ILCS 5/18-2(a)(2) (West 2008)) and being an armed habitual criminal (720 ILCS 5/24-1.7(a) (West 2008)).
-The trial court imposed a 21-year sentence for armed robbery, which included a 15-year enhancement for the use of a firearm, and a concurrent, 10-year sentence on the conviction of being an armed habitual criminal.
-Defendant appealed, arguing: (1) the evidence was insufficient to prove him guilty beyond a reasonable doubt of either charge; (2) the 15-year enhancement of his sentence for armed robbery is unconstitutional; and (3) he received ineffective assistance of counsel.
-For the following reasons, we affirm defendant's conviction for armed robbery and vacate his conviction for armed habitual criminal.
+¶ 1 Following a jury trial in the circuit court of Cook County, defendant Anthony Fields was convicted of armed robbery (720 ILCS 5/18-2(a)(2) (West 2008)) and being an armed habitual criminal (AHC) (720 ILCS 5/24-1.7(a) (West 2008)).
+The trial court imposed a 21-year sentence for armed robbery, which included a 15-year enhancement for the use of a firearm and a concurrent 10-year sentence on the conviction of being an AHC.
+Defendant appealed, arguing (1) the evidence was insufficient to prove him guilty beyond a reasonable doubt of either charge, (2) the 15-year enhancement of his sentence for armed robbery is unconstitutional, and (3) he received ineffective assistance of counsel.
+On February 11, 2014, we issued an opinion, modified upon denial of rehearing, affirming his armed robbery conviction but reversing the AHC conviction.
+People v.
+Fields, 2014 IL App (1st) 110311.
+In September 2016, our supreme court issued a supervisory order directing us to reconsider that judgment in light of its decision in People v.
+McFadden, 2016 IL 117424.
+We now affirm defendant's conviction for AHC as well as armed robbery.